sourcecode347/OSAV-Open_Source_AntiVirus/README.md

 Please ensure code follows PEP 8 and includes comments for clarity.
 Future Improvements

-Add support for other hash types (e.g., SHA256).
 Implement real-time scanning or scheduled scans.
 Improve error handling for corrupted files or permissions.
 Add a settings panel for custom configurations.